 Perth Girls School

-A big shoutout to the awesome team at Australian Development Capital, especially Cassandra, for granting me the opportunity in November of last year to photograph the Perth Girls' School.
+A big shout-out to the awesome team at Australian Development Capital, especially Cassandra, for giving me the opportunity in November 2023 to photograph the former Perth Girls’ School.

 External Front

-By the 1920s, the education system was already struggling under familiar pressures.
+During the 1920s, the education system was already struggling under familiar pressures.
 Overcrowded classrooms, limited resources and school buildings that couldn’t be renovated or properly maintained often enough.
 Viewed through a modern lens, particularly in rural areas, it feels uncomfortably familiar.
+The situation was severe enough to justify the construction of a new girls’ school.

 The curriculum placed a strong emphasis on domestic science and offered education only up to junior certificate level.
 By around the age of 15, girls were expected to leave school and make their way into the world, ideally achieving something more ambitious than the narrow role of a 'domestic engineer'.